zalando-incubator/perron/README.md

 Occasionaly target server can have high latency for a short period of time, or in the case of a stack of servers, one server can be having issues and retrying the request will allow perron to attempt to access one of the other servers that currently aren't facing issues.

 By default `perron` has retry logic implemented, but configured to perform 0 retries.
-Internally `perron` [node-retry](https://github.com/tim-kos/node-retry) to handle the retry logic and configuration.
+Internally `perron` uses [node-retry](https://github.com/tim-kos/node-retry) to handle the retry logic and configuration.
 All of the existing options provided by `node-retry` can be passed via configuration options through `perron`.

 There is also the addition of a transient error check function.
 This can be defined in any way by the consumer and is used in the try logic to determine whether to